chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 vulnerabilities.

 But we can still do more.
-In particular, although 880MB is significantly smaller than the previous version, it's still a large image.To get the size down, we can use a multi-stage build where the built assets are copied into a minimal production image, which doesn't include build tooling or dependencies required during development.
+In particular, although 880MB is significantly smaller than the previous version, it's still a large image.
+To get the size down, we can use a multi-stage build where the built assets are copied into a minimal production image, which doesn't include build tooling or dependencies required during development.

 Ideally, we would use the `cgr.dev/chainguard/node:latest` image for this, but we also need to install the dependencies for `node-canvas`, which means we need an image with apk tools.
-Normally it’s recommended to use a `latest-dev` image for this, but in node's case, the `latest-dev` image is relatively large due to the inclusion of build tooling, such as C compilers, that can be required by Node modules.
+Normally it’s recommended to use a `:latest-dev` image for this, but in node's case, the `:latest-dev` image is relatively large due to the inclusion of build tooling, such as C compilers, that can be required by Node modules.
 Instead, we're going to use the `wolfi-base` image and install `nodejs` as a package.